Contributed By Asensi Abogados

 There is no distinction made for passive investors.

-Economic sanctions may be enforced throughout the exercise of the relevant guarantees submitted by the operators before the regulator to cover their liabilities and potential consequences that arise as a result of a breach of their obligations as operators.
-In the event that these guarantees are not enough to cover a certain liability, the sanctions imposed by the regulator could be enforced throughout common civil remedies (ie, the seizure of assets, goods, shares, deposits, etc).
+Economic sanctions may be enforced through the exercise of the relevant guarantees submitted by the operators before the regulator to cover their liabilities and potential consequences that arise as a result of a breach of their obligations as operators.
+If these guarantees are not enough to cover a certain liability, the sanctions imposed by the regulator could be enforced through common civil remedies (the seizure of assets, goods, shares, deposits, etc).

 As mentioned in 11.2 Sanctions, financial penalties are normally first enforced by the execution of the guarantees deposited by the operator before the regulator, and by the seizure of assets of the sanctioned operator company if the guarantees are not sufficient to cover the relevant liability.

-The tax rate for online gambling at federal level, subject to the Gambling Act, is 20% on GGR (gross gaming revenue, or the total amount of money wagered minus the amount won) for all gambling products.
-This tax rate is 10% on GGR if the licensed operator at federal level is domiciled in Ceuta or Melilla.
+The tax rate for online gambling at the federal level, subject to the Gambling Act, is 20% on GGR or the total amount of money wagered minus the amount won for all gambling products.
+This tax rate is 10% on GGR if the licensed operator at the federal level is domiciled in Ceuta or Melilla.

-In Andalusia, for instance, the applicable tax rate depending on the tax base is:
+In Andalusia, for instance, the applicable tax rates are as follows:

 In addition, there are fixed rates that apply to operating betting terminals or automatic appliances that are suitable for the development of games.
-The amount is dependent on the applicable regulation, but the fee generally ranges from EUR3,000–4,000 per year for terminal type B/AWP and from EUR4,000–5,500 per year for terminal type C/casino machines.
+The amount depends on the applicable regulation, but the fee generally ranges from EUR3,000 to EUR4,000 per year for terminal type B/AWP and from EUR4,000 to EUR5,500 per year for terminal type C/casino machines.

 On 16 November 2023, left-wing parties were elected again.
 Following this, a series of changes have taken place in the Spanish government, including changes in the Ministry of Consumer Affairs, which is directly responsible for the DGOJ.